configcat/docs/website/docs/targeting/user-object.md

 description: The user object is a collection of *user attributes* that describe the properties of a user.
 The user object is essential for targeting.
 ---

 The *User Object* is a collection of *user attributes* that describe the properties of a user.
-The *User Object* is necessary to define [targeting rules] and [Percentage Options].
+The *User Object* is necessary to evaluate [targeting rules] and [percentage options].
-It allows you to pass potential [Targeting rule](/advanced/targeting) variables to the ConfigCat SDK.
+It allows you to pass the user attributes that are referenced in the rules of the feature flag to the ConfigCat SDK.
 The user object represents a user in your application.

 :::info
 The *User Object* is essential if you'd like to use ConfigCat's [Targeting](/advanced/targeting) feature.